connorbly7/UFC-Fight-Analytics---Tableau/README.md

  - Interactive summary dashboard containing KPIs and highlights from each previous dashboard
  - Tableau Public link: https://public.tableau.com/views/UFCFightStatsOverview1994-2024/UFCFightStatsOverview1994-2024?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

-How to Access
-- Links to each dashboard included above
-- Screenshots included in images folder
-- File for the Tableau Public workbook included

 Key Insights
 - Most fights end by decision, especially at lower weight classes
 - Knockouts increase in likelihood as the weightclasses increase, and fight times decrease.